lquvatexas/lquvatexas.github.io/aboutme.md

 I hold an M.S. in Statistics from the University of Texas at Austin, advised by [Dr.Michael Daniels](http://users.stat.ufl.edu/~daniels/). **M.S. report topic**: Methods of Genotype Imputation for Genome-wide Association Studies

-Before that, I studied cell and molecular biology at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
+Before that, I studied cell and molecular biology under applied biology department at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

 I'm a marathon runner and music lover.